httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 ## The fwd Parameter

-"fwd" indicates that the request went forward towards the origin, and why.
+"fwd", when present, indicates that the request went forward towards the origin; its value is a Token ({{Section 3.3.4 of STRUCTURED-FIELDS}}) that indicates why.

 The following parameter values are defined to explain why the request went forward, from most specific to least: